 “Rivian, of course, gets another huge injection of cash at a time when its first self-branded vehicles still haven’t reached the road — this helps it fulfill that vision,” writes Jon Fingas on Engadget.
 “With Ford, meanwhile, it’s a fast track to becoming a truly EV-oriented company.
 It doesn’t have to design multiple platforms (or heavily modify an existing platform) to create zero-emissions vehicles for a wider audience.
 What Ford spends now could pay dividends by giving it an advantage over rival automakers, even if it eventually turns Rivian into one of those competitors.”

-When Rivian’s pickup comes to market, it will boast unique storage capabilities and what the company says will superior performance – zero to 60 mph in under 3 seconds.
+When Rivian’s pickup comes to market, it will boast unique storage capabilities and what the company says will superior performance – zero to 60 mph in under 3 seconds, you can start checking the new ford cars for sale online so that you are ready to buy the Rivian’s pickup.